Casa del Niño Jesus de Pagbilao: History

 During SY 1997-98 under the leadership of Msgr.
 Antonio L. Obeña, the six standard-sized classrooms were added to the school building.
 The construction was under the management and supervision of Mr. Bonifacio Orgas II, chairman of infrastructure, Mr. Domingo Luce, financial officer and the members of the board of trustees.
 Computer education was included in the grade school curriculum in 1995.
 In 1998, CNJP offered the first curriculum year for the secondary course under the kind assistance and effort of Mrs. Liberacion G. Alabastro, who conducted enrollment campaign to open the first year secondary level.
 She was appointed Principal for the first four years of the Secondary Department from 1998 to 2002; and had the first batch of graduates in March, 2002.

 In May 2003, Msgr.
 Dennis M. Imperial, P.C. the newly assigned parish priest of the St. Catherine of Alexandria became the new director of CNJP with Mrs. Marcelita M. Martinez, as school principal.
 Assisting her is Mr. Apolinario Pollo, also the school's guidance counselor.

 In 2009, the school placed top 15 among 600 private schools in Region IV-A in the National Career Achievement Examination (NCAE) for 4th year high school students by the Department of Education (Philippines).

 In 2010, CNJP is managed and supervised by the Lucena Diocesan Catholic Schools Association (LUDICSA) with the headquarters in Brgy.
 Isabang, Lucena City and a congregation of nuns from the Daughters of St. Therese based in Cebu.
 The new principal starting school year 2010-2011 is Sr. Ernanita P. Mindajao, DST.
 The school director is Rev. Fr.
 Librado M. Burgos with the school chaplain, Fr.
 Jose Ilagan Cantos II.

-Last January 2013, Casa del Niño Jesus de Pagbilao celebrated their 30th Foundation Anniversary.
+In January 2013, Casa del Niño Jesus de Pagbilao celebrated their 30th Foundation Anniversary.

-Today, CNJP welcomed its new school director, Rev. Fr.
-Ferdinand Maano and school chaplain, Fr.
-Archie.

-Now and then Casa del Niño Jesus De Pagbilao will be Good and respect to God Always.